Naloxone: The Overdose Antidote

 Who may be at risk for an overdose?

 Changes in tolerance after a period of abstinence while incarcerated, hospitalized, or in substance use disorder treatment may increase the risk of an overdose.
 Rotating from one opioid for pain to another may result in a period of increased overdose risk.
 Mixing alcohol or medications, such as benzodiazepines or anti-depressants with opioids may result in overdose.
 Health-related problems such as emphysema, asthma, sleep apnea, COPD, heavy smoking, or kidney problems are all factors that could increase risk of overdose.

 Naloxone Rescue Kits

-Project Lazarus Naloxone Rescue Kits are available for individuals, families, community organizations, health departments, and law enforcement personnel.
+Project Lazarus Naloxone Rescue "Kits" (Narcan, Kloxxado and vials with syringes for IM) are available for individuals, families, community organizations, health departments, and law enforcement personnel.
 Anyone at risk of an overdose or who has a loved one at risk of an overdose should have a Naloxone Rescue Kit on hand.
-The kit contents are stored safely in a durable plastic box that easily fits into drawers, backpacks, car dashboards, and bathroom cabinets.
 Please keep your kit in a location that is safe, room temperature, and easily accessible in case of emergency.